Apparent inconsistency between Streda formula and Hall conductivity in reentrant integer quantum anomalous Hall effect

-When this measurement is done for the RIQAH state it displays a smaller value than $\sigma_{xy}$ as measured via transport.
+We often refer to such a Streda slope as $C$ since it corresponds to the (quantized) Chern number in an incompressible IQAH state, although the slope may not be quantized in general.
+When $C$ is measured in this way for the RIQAH state, it displays a smaller value than $\sigma_{xy}$ as measured via transport.
 In a single gapped incompressible Hall state general arguments suggest that this should not happen and $\sigma_{xy}$ found via transport and the Streda formula should always agree \cite{hallbootstrap}.
-However, if the RIQAH phase shares the same origin as the conventional RIQH phases in Landau level (LL) physics--where localized compressible electron solids, such as bubble or Wigner crystal phases, form relative to a specific magnetic filling fraction (rather than the moir\'e filling per unit cell)--then this may be allowed \cite{Fogler:1996,Koulakov:1996,du_strongly_1999,lilly_evidence_1999,Cooper:1999, eisenstein_insulating_2002,li_observation_2010,Fu:2019,Chen:2019,Csathy:2024}.
+However, if the RIQAH phase shares the same origin as conventional RIQH phases in Landau level (LL) physics --- where localized compressible electron solids, such as bubble or Wigner crystal (WC) phases, form relative to a specific magnetic filling fraction (rather than the moir\'e filling per unit cell) --- then this may be allowed \cite{Fogler:1996,Koulakov:1996,du_strongly_1999,lilly_evidence_1999,Cooper:1999, eisenstein_insulating_2002,li_observation_2010,Fu:2019,Chen:2019,Csathy:2024}.
 We find that this possibility can explain the RIQAH2 state labeled in Fig.~\ref{fig:streda_one}.
-However, due to the small slope of the RIQAH1 state another explanation is likely needed for this state.
+However, due to the small slope of the RIQAH1 state, reported by Ref.~\cite{xu_signatures_2025}, another explanation is likely needed for this state.
 We give more details on these observations in Sec.~\ref{sec:mismatch}.